Have you ever experienced a meltdown… the kind where you find yourself in a messy puddle on the floor?

 As the days continued my snowball began rolling faster.
-More stressful DOTs showed up.
+More stressful Dots showed up.
 The imbalance grew.
 I broke dishes, forgot things, and my blood pressure went up.
-As the DOTs continued to connect, overwhelm set in.
-I began allowing the profanities of human emotions to marinate with the DOTs….
-You know the ones… words like, jealousy, resentment, anger, insecurity, and ultimately the big four-letter word - FEAR!
+As the Dots continued to connect, overwhelm set in.
+I began allowing the profanities of human emotions to marinate with the Dots.
+You know the ones… words like, jealousy, resentment, anger, insecurity, and finally the big four-letter word - FEAR!

 Then it happened.
-It doesn’t matter what the “IT” was… it was just another DOT, but the most dangerous kind for me…my feelings were hurt.
-The snowball aimed right for that DOT rolling around in it until every dirty bit of it was connected to the DOT party forming in my head.
-It was just the DOT to heat up the snowball enough for it to come to a full stop, a complete meltdown, and a DOT EXPLOSION!
+It doesn’t matter what the “IT” was, it was just another Dot, but the most dangerous kind for me… my feelings were hurt.
+The snowball aimed right for that new Dot.
+The snowball rolled around until every dirty bit of the new Dot was connected to the Dot party forming in my head.
+It was just the Dot to heat up the snowball enough for it to come to a full stop, a complete meltdown, and a Dot EXPLOSION!

 The pity party wasn’t pretty.
 The meltdown was ugly.
-The DOT explosion was epic causing a massive heart attack.
-You see, when you over-think little DOTs they join with other DOTs in the same way blood cells stick together to block your arteries.
-You don’t function well and it eventually leads to a heart attack.
+The Dot explosion was epic, causing a massive heart attack.
+You see, when you over-think little Dots they join with other Dots in the same way plaque sticks together to block your arteries.
+You don’t function well and it eventually leads to an attack of the heart.

-Thank goodness DOT heart attacks don’t send you to the hospital.
+Thank goodness Dot heart attacks don’t send you to the hospital.
 Yet, they have the power to do just as much damage.
-Accumulating and over-thinking DOTs stifles your happiness.
+Accumulating and overthinking Dots stifle your happiness.
 Fear takes over attacking your heart and breaking down its protective covering until an explosive meltdown occurs.
 A crack is formed, and your heart is scarred in hidden ways.